awstringer1/leaf2018/index.md

       - Source a real dataset from Open Data Toronto, pose a basic question, and apply statistical methodology to the available data to attempt to address that question (**Real-World Problems**)

 ### Lecture Supplements
 Materials that can be used during lecture as a supplement to traditional slides and blackboard writing.
+Each item has an example of a course in which it could be used, with **bold** indicating a course in which it *has* been used.
+Also included are example Intended Learning Outcomes that the material might relate to.
+These are aligned with the Statistics Undergraduate Program Learning Outcomes.

 [Normal Approximation to Binomial](http://awstringer1.github.io/leaf2018/lecture-1-normal-approx-binomial.html)